FranzZemen/jopier-rest/README.md

   - **$jopier.authToken(token)**:
    - Allows the client to inject an optional authToken into the service so that any content updates can be authenticated/authorized on the server side.
 Content requests are not authenticated at this time (they are the equivalent as getting your html).
    - You should initialize this value in a controller or other service, so that it is set prior to a user actually initiating a change.
 Your client is responsible for authenticating against your server and obtaining whatever authentication token you required, so you'd likely set this prior to the user editing content but just on/after successful authentication.
-   - The token is passed as json in the body, and thus available on your server side for whatever authorization middleware you use.  jopierREST does nothing with this token.
+   - The token is passed as json in the body, and thus available on your server side for whatever authorization middleware you use.  jopier-rest does nothing with this token.
 Since it is represented by json, you can pass just about anything.
    - No return value

 #### Provider $jopierProvider